Out of thought came the word

-According to Politico, a group of congressional members asked Dr. Bandy X. Lee, a Yale University psychiatry professor, to assess Trump's mental state.
+According to Politico, a group of congressional members asked Dr. Bandy X. Lee, a Yale University psychiatry professor, to assess Trump's mental state while in office.
 “He's going to unravel, and we are seeing the signs,” she told the magazine.
 “Trump is going to get worse and will become uncontainable with the pressures of the presidency,” she predicted.
-Non-healthcare professionals have also been quick to state their opinion about the president’s mental health.
+Non-healthcare professionals have also been quick to state their opinion about the ex-president’s mental health.
 The January 2018 publication of Michael Wolff's book, Fire and Fury, further ignited speculation about the president's state of mind after the author gathered testimony from Trump staffers.
 “My indelible impression of talking to them and observing them,” Wolff wrote, “is that they all — 100 percent — came to believe he was incapable of functioning in his job.”
 Republican attorney George Conway, who married to Kellyanne Conway, political consultant to Donald Trump, said, “In my view he is a sociopath and a malignant narcissist.
 When a person suffering from these disorders feels the world is closing in on them, their tendencies get worse.
 They lash out and fantasise and lose any ability to think rationally.”

 But Trump's doctor, Dr. Ronny Jackson, refuted all claims that the Republican is mentally unstable.
 “The president's overall health is excellent,” he maintained, following four hours of physical and psychological testing.
 “There's no indication whatsoever that he has any cognitive issue.”
 Jackson, who also served presidents George W. Bush and Barack Obama, performed a 15-minute mental health test called the Montreal Cognitive Assessment, which evaluates mild cognitive dysfunction, and is generally used to test for early onset Alzheimer's and other forms of dementia.
 Trump scored 30 out of 30, although the test was criticised as a screening measure only, which lacked detail.
 “Just because a person gets a 30 out of 30 doesn't mean you wouldn't pick up even very significant impairments in further testing,” said Dr. Paul J. Moberg, clinical director of neuropsychology at Pennsylvania University Medical School.
 “A screening measure is not enough to assess competency.”